 Parenthood and Procreation

 Are there any procreative rights?
 If so, what are they?
 What, if anything, limits them?
-When is it morally permissible to procreate?
+When, if at all, is it morally permissible to procreate?
 What may procreators permissibly aim at in choosing characteristics of potential children?
 What are the moral constraints on the means of procreation?

 What are the grounds of parenthood?
-In what respects is parenthood a biological or natural relationship, and in what respects a social one?
+In what respects is parenthood a biological or natural relationship, and in what respects a social or conventional one?

 - 1. Foundations